raspy135/Qun-mk2/README.md

 When it's enabled, the Oscillators are turned off, but filter and effector becomes stereo, and connected to after Looper.
 You can apply filter, filter volume, and effects against Looper recording.

-LFO is still available only when the effect type is delay.
+LFO is still available for filter modulation.

 ## SETTING MODE